 A ductless mini-split cools and heats the home without taking up window space or requiring the installation of ductwork.
 Mini-splits are designed for individual rooms or small spaces such as a tiny house.
 A quiet, low-profile indoor air handler — typically mounted on a wall or ceiling — is connected to a downsized outdoor heat pump that can be hard-mounted to the exterior wall of the house.
 The two units are linked by a narrow refrigerant conduit that requires only a three-inch opening in an exterior wall.
 The heat pump cools like a central A/C in summer; during winter, system functions reverse and produce heat to warm the home.

 A mini-split system comes with a significantly higher purchase price than a window unit.
 Also, due to greater technical complexity, the system must be installed by a qualified HVAC contractor.
 However, the compact design, power, and energy efficiency of a heat pump provide lower operating costs and greater cooling/heating performance over the long run.

-For professional advice on HVAC options for tiny homes, contact Sherlock Heating & Air Conditioning.
+For professional advice on HVAC options for tiny homes, contact Sherlock Plumbing Heating & Air.